ministryofjustice/court-register/README.md

 ### Authorisation

-The query endpoints are not secured and can be called without and auth token.
+The query endpoints are not secured and can be called without an auth token.

 The update endpoints are secured against the hmpps-auth service which should be running in docker on port 8090.
 You will need a client token containing the roles specified in the endpoint definitions in the `resource` package, e.g. role `ROLE_MAINTAIN_REF_DATA` with scope `write`.
-A client has been configured in the auth server for client id `hmpps-registers-ui-client` and client secret `clientsecret`.
+A working client has been configured in the auth server for client id `hmpps-registers-ui-client` and client secret `clientsecret`.

 ## Testing